Good Food for a Road Trip (No-Cook, No-Chop Tacos)

 Until I experienced them, I never imagined no-cook, no-chop tacos would be good food for a road trip.
 Yet they have been amazing.

 It all started down south in the States, along a tree-lined sliver of a road that curved high above a wide sandy beach where water rumbled below.
-We realized we were hungry.

 We each ordered taco plates priced at about $20 per plate.
 We were sure a $20 taco plate, per person, would fill us up.

 Afterward, I still tipped well (noting the service fee already included).
 With taxes and tip, the bill totaled more than $50.

 Never again, I thought, will I do this.
 I do not like to waste money.
 I do not like to starve.
 I do not like to feel regret.

-After this experience, I continued to feel hungry for truly hearty tacos.
+Of course, I continued to feel hungry for truly hearty tacos.

 In an auto with no cooking facilities, I wondered what tacos might taste like if I made them on the go.
 Was this even possible?

-I love experiments, so I thought I would experiment.
-But I never imagined this experiment would taste so good, especially since the ingredients I had on hand that first time were so minimal.
+But I never imagined this experiment would taste so delicious, especially since I only had a few ingredients on hand the first time I made these tacos.

 Tools